Education Programme

 Next Steps to Achieve our Ambition

-As is evident from the above, the move to PBL requires a shift in thinking and approach to all programme content and activity to support the proposed model.
+The move to PBL requires a shift in thinking and approach to all programme content and activity to support the proposed model.
+Over the last two years MTCT has begun to lay the foundations to build towards this highly impactful approach

 1. Ownership of Programme